SMS Marketing Laws: Canada & US

 Canadian spam laws also hinge on consent, but CASL has two variations, “implied” and “express.”

 If I conduct a business transaction with you, you have my “implied” consent to contact me.
 This consent lasts for…

-- Three years, if the transaction occurs prior to the implementation of the law (July 1, 2014)
+- Three years, if the transaction occurred prior to the implementation of the law (July 1, 2014)